Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Overview of the proofs

 \paragraph*{Fast solver for linear differential equations: } We now outline the main ideas in our proof of \autoref{thm:intro-fast-differential-equation-solver}.
 For ease of notation, we confine ourselves to solving an equation of the form $Q(x,\partial f) = \tilde{Q}(x) + Q_0(x)f(x) + Q_1(x)f^{(1)}(x) \equiv 0$, i.e.,the parameter $m = 1$.
 If the polynomial $Q_1$ is identically zero, then, we are solving $\tilde{Q} + Q_0f \equiv 0$.
 We note that in this case, $Q_0(x)$ can be assumed to have a non-zero constant term, essentially without loss of generality.
 To see this, observe that for any $i$, if $x^i$ divides $Q_0(x)$, then, it must also divide $\tilde{Q}(x)$ or else the equation has no solution.
 Thus, we can simply divide the whole equation $\tilde{Q} + Q_0f \equiv 0$ by the largest power of $x$ that divides $Q_0$, and it can be assumed to have a non-zero constant term.
 In this case, the solution $f$ is just equal to $f = -\tilde{Q}/Q_0$.
 Thus, to compute this, it suffices to compute the inverse of $Q_0$ in the ring $\F[[x]]$ of power series.
 Moreover, since we are interested in solutions $f$ of degree at most $d$, it suffices to compute the inverse modulo $x^{d+1}$.
-There are classical nearly linear time algorithms known for this problem, e.g., see Sieveking \cite{Sieveking1972} and Kung \cite{Kung1974} and over the years, these algorithms have found many applications.
+There are classical nearly-linear-time algorithms known for this problem, e.g., see Sieveking \cite{Sieveking1972} and Kung \cite{Kung1974} and over the years, these algorithms have found many applications.
 These algorithms are based on ideas like Fast Fourier transform and Newton iteration.
-In fact in his work on fast list-decoding of Reed-Solomon codes, Alekhnovich uses an algorithm of Roth \& Ruckenstein \cite{RothR2000} based on very similar ideas to solve the polynomial equations that arise there.
+In fact in his work on fast list decoding of Reed-Solomon codes, Alekhnovich uses an algorithm of Roth \& Ruckenstein \cite{RothR2000} based on very similar ideas to solve the polynomial equations that arise there.

+We would now like to emulate the above approach to larger $m$, i.e., $m > 1$.
 However, it is unclear to us if the ideas there immediately extend to the case of differential equations that arise here.
-We show that this is indeed the case, albeit with some more work and ideas on top.
+The fact that we no longer have unique solutions to the differential equations causes a problem when one implements the above divide-and-conquer approach in a naive manner for the following reason.
+Suppose at each step of the divide-and-conquer the number of solutions doubles, then the total number of solutions would be prohibitively large if one unravels the recursion.
+To get around this issue, we show that given any differential equation $Q$, there is a related differential equation $Q^\dagger$ which has a unique solution and from whose unique solution we can construct all the solutions of $Q$.
+Below, we give a high-level overview of this approach.

 Going forward, we assume that the polynomial $Q_1$ is non-zero.
 Additionally, up to a translation of the $x$ variable, we also assume that $Q_1$ has a non-zero constant term.
 In this case, Guruswami and Wang had shown that the affine space of solutions has dimension $1$ and if we fix the constant term of any solution, then there is a unique polynomial $f$ of degree $d$ with this specified constant term that is a solution.
 Let us fix this constant term to be $1$ and look for solutions of the form $f = 1 + xg$ where $g$ is a polynomial of degree less than $d$.
 Thus, it suffices to solve for $g$.
 Using the properties of the derivative operator, we get